 - And we have video tutorials on creating single issuance CATs and multiple issuance CATs.

-If you have questions about CATs, head over to the #chialisp channel on our Keybase forum.
+If you have questions about CATs, head over to the #chialisp channel in our Discord server.

 We hope you find these new features the cat’s meow.
 Happy minting!